FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - OutOfService
 - Load balancers are only exposed using DNS names, never IP addresses

-## CloudWatch

-- Standard monitoring in intervals of 5 minutes
-- Detailed monitoring in intervals of 1 minute
-- Contains the following sub components
-  - Dashboards
-  - Alarms
-  - Events
-  - Logs

-## Auto-Scaling Groups
+### Auto-Scaling Groups

+- Provisions EC2 instances using launch configurations
-With the help of launch configurations, auto-scaling groups can provision new instances to a load balancer given failed health checks.
-It can also be configured to provision new instances given increased load and and tear down instances given decreased load.
+- Can provision new instances (scale out) to a load balancer given
+  - Failed health checks
+  - Increased load
+- Can tear down instances (scale in) to a load balancer given
+  - Failed health checks
+  - Decreased load

-Auto-scaling groups owns the EC2 instances, when a auto-scaling group i deleted so are its instances.
+- Auto-scaling groups owns the EC2 instances, when a auto-scaling group i deleted so are its instances
+- Termination policy
+  - Default
+    1. Select AZ with most EC2 instances
+    1. If instances are of many type, or are On-Demand and Spot, terminate based on price
+    1. If any instance is using the oldest launch template, terminate it
+    1. If any instance is using the oldest launch configuration, terminate it
+    1. If no single instance is matching the criteria above, select an instance that is closest to the next billing hour, and terminate it
+  - Custom
+    - Default - Terminate instances according to the default termination policy
+    - OldestInstance - Terminate the oldest instance in the group
+    - NewestInstance - Terminate the newest instance in the group
+    - OldestLaunchConfiguration - Terminate instances that have the oldest launch configuration
+    - OldestLaunchTemplate - Terminate instances that have the oldest launch template
+    - ClosestToNextInstanceHour - Terminate instances that are closest to the next billing hour
+    - AllocationStrategy - Terminate instances in the Auto Scaling group to align the remaining instances to the allocation strategy for the type of instance (either a Spot Instance or an On-Demand)

-## Placement group
+### Placement group

 - Name must be unique in AWS account
 - Types